aiidateam/aiida-core/docs/source/developer_guide/core/plugin_system.rst

 Interfaces
 ----------

-Pluginloader (aiida/plugins/loader.py)
+Pluginloader (aiida/plugins/entry_point.py)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The plugin loader relies on the `reentry PyPI package <https://github.com/dropd/reentry>`_ to find and load entry points. ``reentry`` has been added to setup_requires for AiiDA in order to enable scanning for existing plugins when AiiDA is installed.
 If for some reason ``reentry`` is uninstalled or is not found, the plugin system will fall back on ``pkg_resources`` from setuptools, which is slower.

-The API docs are found at the following link: :py:mod:`aiida.plugins.loader`.
+The API docs are found at the following link: :py:mod:`aiida.plugins.entry_point`.

 Registry Tools (aiida/plugins)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^